 Last audit was completed for FY 2012-2013, FY2013-2014, and FY 2014-2015.
 We received the results in January 2017.
-Preparation for the next performance audit is ongoing with the maintenance of required records.
+Meeting with the auditors have been completed and staff is awaiting the draft documents from the auditing firm.

 I. Prepare and adopt updated Short Range Transit Plans / Operation Program and Budget to reflect the inclusion of Measure C funded programs.